OffchainLabs/nitro/changelog/mrogachev-nit-4245.md

 ### Added
-- Add new precompile ArbCensoredTransactionsManager to manage censored transactions
+- Add new precompile ArbFilteredTransactionsManager to manage filtered transactions
-- Add transaction censors to ArbOs and ArbOwner to limit access to ArbCensoredTransactionsManager
+- Add transaction censors to ArbOwner to limit access to ArbFilteredTransactionsManager